ezntek/ezntek.github.io/content/posts/WhatsApp is Bad, move to Signal (20250514T1714).md

 **All WhatsApp cares for is money, publicity, and users to milk data from.** We are not users. ***We are useds***.
 We do not in fact use the software.

 Think about it, we are not given any instructions to recover our accounts.
 We cannot talk to the company.
-We have no transparency as to how the operate. **We are not given the source code of the app;** if we had the damn source code, maybe I would have been able to read it, and maybe I would have been able to do all the debugging work for them.
+We have no transparency as to how the operate. **We are not given the source code of the app;** if we had the damn source code, maybe I would have been able to read it.
+And maybe I would have been able to do all the debugging work for them.

 But instead, WhatsApp controls us.
 They can mess up by banning innocent users, and not talking about it.
 They can **force people to plead, disrupt lives, and communications**.
 What happens if somebody was discussing an important business deal on their accounts, an important school event, or anything of the likes?